Related Reading

 An acid-fast bacteria (AFB) culture is done to find out if you have tuberculosis (TB) or another mycobacterial infection.
 Besides TB, the other main mycobacterial infections are leprosy and a TB-like disease that affects people with HIV/AIDS.

-To do an AFB culture, healthcare providers take a sample of phlegm or sputum you're coughing up or a tiny bit of your tissue.
-They "culture" it by putting it in a special container with food the bacteria needs to grow.
-They then check it over a few weeks' time to see whether the bacteria grow.
+To do an AFB culture, a health care provider takes a sample of phlegm or sputum you're coughing up or a tiny bit of your tissue.
+They "culture" it by putting it in a special container with food the bacteria need to grow.
+They then check it over a few weeks to see whether the bacteria grow.
 If they do, you have a mycobacterial infection.

 Why do I need this test?